 911 Dispatcher Trainee

-No dispatching experience is necessary to apply, as we provide a full paid training program to successfully hired candidates.
+No dispatching experience is necessary to apply to ECSO, as we provide a full paid training program to successfully hired candidates.
 Applicants with experience in public safety dispatching or calltaking are also encouraged to apply.

 Important! - Please note: Before applying, please be certain you are able to type 40 wpm (after deductions for errors) on a standard keyboard.
 Keyboarding and Data Entry are essential baseline skills for this position and are not taught in our training program.

-All applicants will be given a skills test to measure Keyboarding speed, Data Entry speed, and other job-related abilities.
+Once recruitment resumes, all applicants will be given an online skills test to measure Keyboarding speed, Data Entry speed, and other job-related abilities.
 The test takes approximately 30 minutes to complete.
-It can be done on your home computer or at our facility.
-To take the test at home you will need:
+To take the test online you will need:

 - Reliable internet connection

-If you do not own (or have access to) an appropriate computer, you will be able to make an appointment to test at the ECSO facility after we receive your application.
+If you do not own (or have access to) an appropriate computer for online testing, opportunities will be available to test in-person on a computer at the ECSO facility once recruitment resumes.

 For minimum job requirements, duties, and other information about the position, see the links below: